aiven/devportal/docs/products/cassandra/howto/use-dsbulk-with-cassandra.rst

 ..
 Tip::

-    Most of the above variables and the CA Certificate file can be found in the `Aiven Console <https://console.aiven.io/>`_, in the service detail page.
+    Most of the above variables and the CA Certificate file can be found in `Aiven Console <https://console.aiven.io/>`_, in the service detail page.

 Preparation of the environment
 ------------------------------

 In order for ``dsbulk`` to read the security certificate to connect to Aiven service for Cassandra, the certificate must be imported in a truststore.

-1. Download the certificate from the service overview page of your Aiven for Apache Cassandra service.
+1. Go to `Aiven Console <https://console.aiven.io/>`_ and download the certificate from the **Overview** page of your Aiven for Apache Cassandra service.
 Save the CA certificate in a file called ``cassandra-certificate.pem`` in a directory on the linux system where ``dsbulk`` runs.

 2. Run this command line to create a truststore file and import the certificate in it::